ckoenigs/PharMeBINet/mapping_and_merging_into_hetionet/reactome/Readme.md

                Next, all chemical information is loaded into dictionaries.
 Also, prepare a dictionary from IUPHAR identifier to chemical identifier with the use of InChI.
                Then, the ReferenceEntities of Reactome is loaded and tried to map.
                The first mapping method is based on the IUPHAR identifier to chemical id (dictionary-IUPHAR to chemical id).
-               Next, the other external reference to chemical external reference.
+               Next, the other external reference to chemical external reference (ChEBI, KEGG Compound, PubChem Compound).
                Then, try to map with ReferenceEntity inn to chemical name.
                The last mapping method is based on mapping the ReferenceEntity names to chemical name.
 But check for strings with some HTML code inside and change to normal string.
                All mapped pairs are written into the TSV file.